 2. System not bled completely

 Bleeding the air out of a 308 is a little bit of a pain.
 Not hard, just takes a while to do it right and it really is necesary to get it right.
 If there is too much air in the system, it expands too much when the car gets hot and forces too much coolant into the expansion tank.
 It overflows.
 Then when it cools, the car has less coolant and more air.
 Then the next time it is warmed up, the situation is a little worse.
 It just gets worse and worse.
 Instructions to bleed are here.
 I actually bleed the air out of my radiator now and then as a matter of course.
 When the car is hot, even if shut off, the system is pressurized.
 So, pull it in the garage, shut it off, pop the front lid, grab a paper towel, open the front bleeder screw and let the air out, catching the coolant drips with the towel.
 Now close it up.
-Takes about 30 seconds and you will be shocked that you can get air out of the system virtually anytime you do it.
+Takes about 30 seconds and you will be shocked that you can get a bit of air out of the system virtually anytime you do it.
 If you put a neoprene washer or rubber o-ring from the hardware store on the bleed screw, it can be finger tight and won't leak or break, as those fragile brass screws are known to do.

 If you keep bleeding the system and continue to get a lot of air out of it every time you drive, and the car runs hot, you may be getting air into the system someplace, such as a bad head gasket or even a loose hose clamp.
 I have heard of cars that needed to have the head bolts torqued to repair this issue.

 3. Bad expansion tank cap (i.e. "radiator cap")